Beamanator/POS-Print-Files/README.md

 In order to get POSprint to function properly, you need to make sure:

+1. Install printer driver software
+2. Make sure printer is shared, make sure you remember the shared name
-1. Python 2.7 is installed on your computer and can be accessed from the folder
+3. Python 2.7 is installed on your computer and can be accessed from the folder
-2. PHP is installed and make sure it can be accessed from the folder
+4. PHP is installed and make sure it can be accessed from the folder
-3. Edit the php.ini file - make sure extension_dir points to the correct directory of extensions
+5. Edit the php.ini file - make sure extension_dir points to the correct directory of extensions
-4. Edit the php.ini file - uncomment the line 'extension=php_mbstring.dll' so that the php script can use that extension
+6. Edit the php.ini file - uncomment the line 'extension=php_mbstring.dll' so that the php script can use that extension
+7. You may have to install microsoft redistributable packages if you don't have microsoft visual studio already installed on your machine

 Before printing, make sure:

 1. the txt document & php document contain the data you want to print